Saeed Saleh

 Saeed Saleh, also credited as Sa'eed Saleh Ibrahim (سعيد صالح إبراهيم) (July 31, 1940 - August 1, 2014), was an Egyptian comedian actor.

 Biography

 Saleh earned his bachelor of arts degree from Cairo University in 1960.
-He is most famous for his theatre roles in Al Ayal Kibrit and Madraset El-Moshaghebeen along as acting in almost one third of the Egyptian movies making him the most actor to act in films in the world.
+He is most famous for his theatre roles in Al Ayal Kibrit and Madraset El-Moshaghebeen, in addition to acting in almost one third of all Egyptian movies.
 In 1974, he acted with Salah Zulfikar in In Summer We Must Love.

 He was imprisoned in November 1995 for one year, due to his possession of drugs.
 In 2010, he acted with Adel Emam in Alzheimer's film, while suffering from Alzheimer's disease.
 In 2011, Adel Emam vowed that he would pay all of Saleh's medical expenses, after hearing about his health crisis.

 He died in 2014 and was buried in his hometown, Majiria, Monufia Governorate.